 - 3 to 6 tablespoons heavy whipping cream, as needed

-In a large bowl, whisk together the flour, baking powder, and salt; set aside.
+In a large bowl, whisk together flour, baking powder, and salt; set aside.

-In the bowl of an electric mixer fitted with the paddle attachment, beat the cream cheese, butter, sugar, and vanilla until light and fluffy, 3 to 4 minutes.
-Beat in the eggs one at a time, mixing for 30 seconds between each addition; beat in the oil.
-Gradually beat in the flour mixture in 3 additions, alternating with the milk, and ending with the flour mixture.
+In the bowl of an electric mixer fitted with the paddle attachment, beat cream cheese, butter, sugar, and vanilla until light and fluffy, 3 to 4 minutes.
+Beat in eggs one at a time, mixing for 30 seconds between each addition; beat in oil.
+Gradually beat in flour mixture in 3 additions, alternating with milk, and ending with flour mixture.
 Do not overmix.

-Divide the batter among the cupcake liners (they should be about two-thirds full).
-Bake until a toothpick inserted in the center of a cupcake emerges clean, 20 to 23 minutes.
-Transfer the cupcakes to a wire rack to cool completely before frosting.
+Divide batter among cupcake liners (they should be about 2/3 full).
+Bake until a toothpick inserted in center of cupcake emerges clean, 20 to 23 minutes.
+Transfer cupcakes to a wire rack to cool completely before frosting.

-To make the buttercream, place the black raspberries and lemon zest in the bowl of a food processor and puree until smooth.
-Strain the pulp through a fine-mesh strainer into a medium bowl, pressing down on the solids with a spatula to extract as much puree as possible.
-Discard the seeds and set the puree aside.
+To make the buttercream, place black raspberries and lemon zest in the bowl of a food processor and puree until smooth.
+Strain pulp through a fine-mesh strainer into a medium bowl, pressing down on the solids with a spatula to extract as much puree as possible.
+Discard seeds and set purée aside.

-In the clean bowl of an electric mixer fitted with the paddle attachment, cream the butter with 1 1/2 / 300 g cups of the sugar and 2 tablespoons of the cream on low speed until combined.
-Beat in the remaining sugar and the raspberry puree until incorporated.
-Increase the mixer speed to medium-high and beat until the mixture is very light and fluffy, 3 to 4 minutes, Beat in additional cream, as needed, to achieve the desired consistency.
+In the clean bowl of an electric mixer fitted with the paddle attachment, cream butter with 1 1/2 cups (300g) of sugar and 2 tablespoons of cream on low speed until combined.
+Beat in remaining sugar and raspberry purée until incorporated.
+Increase the mixer speed to medium-high and beat until mixture is very light and fluffy, 3 to 4 minutes, Beat in additional cream, as needed, to achieve the desired consistency.

-Frost each cupcake generously with the buttercream and garnish each with a raspberry before serving.
+Frost each cupcake generously with buttercream and garnish each with a raspberry before serving.